craftpulse/craft-notifications/README.md

 ```

 ### Marking notifications as read
-To mark notifications as read, we can use the Twig variable or the `notificationsService` as well
+To mark notifications as read, we can use the Twig variable or the `notificationsService` as well.
+This function expects an array of notifications.

 ```twig
   {% for notification in craft.notifications.unread %}